WVLR (TV)

-WVLR (channel 48) is a religious television station licensed to Tazewell, Tennessee, United States, serving the Knoxville area as an owned-and-operated station of the Christian Television Network (CTN).
-The station's studios are located on Kyker Ferry Road in Kodak, and its transmitter is located on Clinch Mountain near Powder Springs in unincorporated Grainger County.
+WVLR (channel 48) is a religious television station licensed to Tazewell, Tennessee, United States, serving the Knoxville area.
+The station is owned by the Christian Television Network (CTN).
+WVLR's studios are located on Kyker Ferry Road in Kodak, and its transmitter is located on Clinch Mountain near Powder Springs in unincorporated Grainger County.

 History

 The station signed on October 6, 2002; it was added to East Tennessee cable systems in early 2003.

 Technical information

 Subchannels

 The station's signal is multiplexed: